Bagoum/danmokou/docs/articles/tbosses.md

 - The background should automatically switch between a nonspell and spell background specific to the boss.
 - The boss should create a cutin before each of its spellcards (but not its nonspells).

-We are going to do all of this **with one line of code**-- specifically, the line commented out at the top `boss(mynewboss)`.
+We are going to do all of this **with one line of code**-- specifically, the line commented out at the top `boss("mynewboss")`.

 Go to any folder under Assets in the Unity Project window.
-Right click an empty space, click "Create", then mouse over "Data" (second from the top), and click "Boss Color Scheme" (first from the top).
-Do it again, clicking "Boss Configuration" (second from the top).
+Right click an empty space, click "Create", then mouse over "Data", and click "Boss Color Scheme".
+Do it again, clicking "Boss Configuration".
 You can rename these two objects as you like, but make sure you know which is the color scheme and which is the boss configuration.

 We have just created two **ScriptableObjects**.
 For our purposes, a ScriptableObject is just a bundle of unchanging data that we want to keep around permanently.
 DMK makes ample use of scriptable objects to store metadata about various engine constructs like players, shots, bosses, stages, and even games.